-Welcome to Lincoln Public Schools.
+Welcome to the Lincoln Public Schools.
 We look forward to having you and your student as a part of our district.
-While this last year has been challenging for all, we are excited for what 2021-22 will offer your children.
+I, too, begin my journey with the Lincoln Public Schools this year and look forward to working with all of our team members and stakeholders to provide student success.

-Lincoln Public Schools is the second largest public-school district in Nebraska, renowned for its proud history and long-standing legacy of educational excellence combined with a tradition of family-friendly surroundings.
+Lincoln Public Schools is the second-largest public school district in Nebraska.
+It is renowned for its proud history and a long-standing legacy of educational excellence combined with a tradition of family-friendly surroundings.

-Your involvement in your child's academic and social experience is essential to this partnership.
-Together, with a team of dedicated teachers, support staff, and administrators, we offer the community's children a place where they are nurtured, strengthened and educated in a dynamic learning environment that ensures each student reaches their highest levels of academic achievement necessary to be successful in college, careers and as citizens of our global community.
+Your involvement in your child's academic and social experience is essential to this partnership for ultimate success.
+Together, with a team of dedicated teachers, support staff, and administrators, we offer the students a place where they are nurtured, strengthened, and educated in a dynamic learning environment.
+We desire that each student reaches their highest levels of academic achievement necessary to be successful in college, careers, and as citizens of our global community.